Suburb overview

 Gawler South is an outer-metropolitan suburb of Adelaide, Australia, with a population of approximately 2,618, making it a boutique locality.
 Located approximately 38 km from the Adelaide CBD, Gawler South is a outer metro area in South Australia.
 The median household income is $64,376 per year.

-Official Australia Post postcode for Gawler South.
+Postcode for Gawler South, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Straight-line distance from the suburb centroid to the nearest capital city CBD.
 Actual driving distance will be longer.